zoeskan/MCB185/unit5-containers.md

 You may have heard of the 'birthday paradox' before.
 Write a program that simulates the problem by filling up classrooms of students with randomly chosen birthdays.
 Make the number of days in the calendar and the number of people in the classroom command line arguments.
-You will also have to run this thousands of times to get an accurate estimate, so have a parameter for that too.
+You will have to run this thousands of times to get an accurate estimate, so have a parameter for that too.

 https://en.wikipedia.org/wiki/Birthday_problem